MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Your GitHub Spec Kit development environment is now configured and ready.
 In the next task, you'll create the ContosoDashboard repository and initialize it for spec-driven development.

-## Task 2: Create and initialize the ContosoDashboard repository
+## Create and initialize the ContosoDashboard repository

 In this task, you create a new GitHub repository for the ContosoDashboard project and initialize it with GitHub Spec Kit.
 This sets up the foundation for spec-driven development by creating the necessary directory structure and template files.